Mission San Fernando Rey de España: 1810s

+By the 1810s with the onset of the Mexican War of Independence as well as the conflict with France in Spain, support of the missions by the Spanish government largely disappeared and the missions had to largely fend for themselves and soldier's wages were no longer being paid; this caused economic pressures that led to a decline in the quality of life and productivity of the mission communities.

+A convento building to house the friars began to be constructed in 1810 and was written about in the friar's annual report at the end of the year.
+Little is known about this initial structure's dimensions and exact location.
+The master carpenter Salvador Carabantes was employed to work on the convento as early as February 1811 and he continued to work at the mission until his death in February 1813.
+The building continued to be expanded whenever materials and resources were available into the next decade.

 Fray Urresti died in 1812 and was succeeded by Fray Joaquín Pascual Nuez in 1812 to 1814, Fray Vincente Pascual Oliva was stationed in the mission from 1814 to 1815.
 Fray Pedro Muñoz left California in 1817, and his place was taken by Fray Marcos Antonio de Vitoria from 1818 to 1820.
 Fray Ramón Ulibarri arrived in January and Fray Francisco González de Ibarra in October 1820.
-On 21 December 1812, an earthquake hit the area which caused enough damage to necessitate the introduction of 20 new beams to support the church wall.
+On December 21, 1812, an earthquake hit the area which caused enough damage to necessitate the introduction of 20 new beams to support the church wall.
 Before 1818, a new chapel was completed.
-During the period of 1810 to 1820 the population increased slightly, reaching its highest figure, 1,080, in 1819, after which its decline began.
+In 1818, another jabonería was built in the detached buildings south of the quadrangle with two boilers and holes to accept firewood, this is the only jabonería left in modern times and is still visible in Brand Park.
+In the period of 1810 to 1820 the population increased slightly, reaching its highest figure, 1,080, in 1819, after which its decline began.

+The soldiers' unpaid wages were being supplanted by supplies and food produced in the missions which put further pressure on the neophyte indigenous labor force.
+The neophytes faced an increase in abuses and the insufficient harvests led to starvation which pushed more and more of them to flee the missions.

 1820s

 After Fray Ulibarri died in 1821, Fray Francisco González de Ibarra was stationed alone in the mission.
+Ibarra wrote letters to the commander of the troops complaining of the starvation caused by the soldiers' demands.